 What we don’t like

-If you’re all about apps, the lack of a control panel in the Abode Essentials starter kit probably isn’t a big deal.
+If you’re all about apps (or the key fob), the lack of a keypad in the Abode Essentials starter kit probably isn’t a big deal.
 But it may make granting others the ability to arm and disarm your alarm more difficult.
-Either way, if you want to add a control panel to your wall, you’ll have to shell out a bit more cash in addition to purchasing the starter kit.
+Either way, if you want to add a keypad to your wall, you’ll have to shell out a bit more cash in addition to purchasing the starter kit.

 Curious to learn more?
 Check out our review of best DIY systems.